-As ever with Japan – lunch can offer very good value and this set menu was Y11,000 a head (about £75) – considerably

-  less than you would pay in London or Tokyo for an equivalent meal.
-Fortunately, I was able to pay for it with cash from

-  my first pay packet in my new profession as an English teacher – but that’s a story for another place!
+As ever with Japan – lunch can offer very good value and this set menu was Y11,000 a head (about £75) – considerably less than you would pay in London or Paris for an equivalent meal.
+Fortunately, I was able to pay for it with cash from my first pay packet in my new profession as an English teacher – but that’s a story for another place!

 Tomorrow, blizzards permitting, we head for Hokkaido and the annual snow and ice festival.
-Hokkaido has a wonderful and

-  different eating culture with great emphasis on seafood including its famous giant crabs.
-I shall be on the lookout for

-  more tasting experiences with which to tantalise my taste buds and, hopefully, yours a little as well.
+Hokkaido has a wonderful and different eating culture with great emphasis on seafood including its famous giant crabs.
+I shall be on the lookout for more tasting experiences with which to tantalise my taste buds and, hopefully, yours a little as well.

 Catch up with previous Ageing Gaijin posts here